dret/webconcepts/concepts/http-headers.md

-The following 183 HTTP Header Field definitions (175 distinct values) were found in [all available `webconcepts.info` specifications](/specs).
+The following 183 HTTP Header Field values (175 distinct values) were found in [all available `webconcepts.info` specifications](/specs).
 Please be advised that the table shown here is maintained and compiled from [Web Concepts](/) sources.
 The [official HTTP Header Field registry](http://www.iana.org/assignments/message-headers/message-headers.xhtml) is maintained by the [*Internet Assigned Numbers Authority (IANA)*](http://www.iana.org/).

 HTTP Header Field | Specification
 -------: | :-------